jessejones21/death_row_texas/README.md

-# death_row_texas
+# Insights From Death Row in Texas
-Insights from Death Row in Texas
+In this project, I analyze data on Death Row executions in the State of Texas.
+Please refer to the attached notebook for additional information and analysis.